 Of course, we have to talk about the elephant in the room which is the fact that the game is now no longer being developed.
 Nonetheless, Guardians of Orion is a stellar example of what can be achieved in video game design when someone has a vision.
 The devs worked day and night to create their idea although they ultimately, in the end.
 However, they are confirmed to be improving and building on what made GOO more than just a $1 dino shooter.

 Needless to say, Guardians of Orion is of course in a somewhat playable state with regular users playing.
-The devs have agreed to keep the servers up for the foreseeable future meaning now is a great time to hop into the action and get a taste of what’s to come in the next instalment of Orion and for only a dollar who can say no?
+The devs have agreed to keep the servers open for the foreseeable future as they actively encourage users to jump into the action.

 Did you enjoy this review?
 Want to post your own review?
 Anyone can report the news, or post a review on gamelust.com, AND have a chance to become featured on our homepage!
 All you need to do is log in or register with us and add your voice today!